-Stakeholder Grievance FY 2022-23 3 FY 2021-2 2 group from whom complaint is received RedressalNumber ofNumber ofRemarksMechanism incomplaintscomplaintsPlace (Yes/No)filedpending(If Yes, thenduring theresolutionprovide web-linkyearat close offor grievancethe yearredress policy) Number of complaints filed during the year Number of complaints pending resolution at close of the year Remarks Communities No N lil The Company N il The Company Investors follows a follows a (other than Yes 109 - system of 310 0 system of shareholders) timely feedback timely feedback Shareholders Yes - - and response - - and response Employees Yes Nil through formal through formal and workers res INIT and informal - - and informal Customers Yes 10,794 channels of 18,892 - channels of Value Chain communication communication Partners to ensure to ensure that the that the Yes - - stakeholders - - stakeholders information information remains current remains current and updated. and updated.
+Stakeholder Grievance FY 2022-23 3 FY 2021-22 group from whom complaint is received Redressal Mechanism in Place (Yes/No) (If Yes, then provide web-link for grievance redress policy) Number of complaints filed during the year Number of complaints pending resolution at close of the year Remarks Number of complaints filed during the year Number of complaints pending resolution at close of the year Remarks Communities No N iil The Company N il The Company Investors (other than shareholders) Yes 109 - follows a system of timely feedback 310 0 follows a system of timely feedback Shareholders Yes - - and response - - and response Employees and workers Yes Nil through formal and informal - - through formal and informal Customers Yes 10,794 channels of 18,892 - channels of Value Chain Partners Yes - - to ensure that the stakeholders information remains current and updated. - - to ensure that the stakeholders information remains current and updated.